jinyal/jinyal.github.io/_pages/index.md

 title: "About"
 ---

 Hi!
-I’m **Jinyang (李金洋)**, a 4th-year Ph.D. candidate at University of California, Irvine, advised by [Prof. Kuo-lin Hsu](https://chrs.web.uci.edu/chrs_directory.php) and [Prof. Soroosh Sorooshian](https://engineering.uci.edu/users/soroosh-sorooshian).
+I’m **Jinyang (李金洋)**, a 4th-year Ph.D. candidate at **University of California, Irvine**, advised by [Prof. Kuo-lin Hsu](https://chrs.web.uci.edu/chrs_directory.php) and [Prof. Soroosh Sorooshian](https://engineering.uci.edu/users/soroosh-sorooshian).
 Before my graduate studies at UCI, I earned my B.S. in Environmental Science from Sichuan University, China.

+**I'll be graduating in December 2025, and I'm actively seeking postdoc and research scientist positions starting in January 2026, at the intersection of AI, hydrology, and remote sensing**

 My research focuses on leveraging advanced AI and remote sensing techniques to improve hydrologic modeling and support decision-making.
-I work on a range of topics including rainfall-runoff/flooding modeling, reservoir simulation and operation, and invasive species habitat prediction.
+I work on a range of topics including global rainfall-runoff/flooding modeling, cascade reservoir simulation and operation, and invasive species habitats prediction.
 I am particularly interested in large-scale hydrologic modeling at continental to global scales.

 **Email:** jinyal4@uci.edu